fndomariano/educadog/README.md

-# carolnabel web app
+# EducaDog Web application

-This project consists in an application to register information about owners and their pets.
+This project consists in an application to register information about customer and their pets.

 ## Install